LLM glossary: a guide to LLM terms

 Education that is offered using electronic delivery methods, such as CD-ROMs, video conferencing, websites and e-mail.
 It is often used in distance-learning programmes.

 Most LLM programmes require that students complete specified core courses, plus choose a set number of additional (elective) courses or seminars to complete.

 In British parlance, ‘faculty’ tends to refer to a university department.
 In American parlance, the term refers to the instructors (professors, lecturers and so on) in a programme, department or university.

-The difference between what an applicant can afford to pay for a programme and the cost of the programme as calculated by a law school
+The difference between what an applicant can afford to pay for a programme and the cost of the programme as calculated by a law school or university.